aidin36/simpletextcrypt/README.md

 Cost In Memory: 64 * 1024
 ```

-Remove the first `16` characters (IV) from the encrypted string.
+Remove the first `16` bytes (IV) from the encrypted string.
 Pass the rest to your AES
 decryption function.
 The AES arguments are as follows:

 ```